heig-vd-dai-course/heig-vd-dai-course/06-practical-work-1/COURSE_MATERIAL.md

 - **Title**: DAI 2023-2024 - Practical work 1 - First name Last name member 1
   and First name Last name member 2
 - **Category**: Show and tell
+- **Description**: A quick description of what you will achieve during this practical work

+The teaching staff might ask you to change the scope of your practical work if it is too complex or too simple.

 ## Grading criteria